neuralmagic/deepsparse/docs/source/c++api-overview.md

 The data that tensor_t points to may have either of two different lifetime models for the memory.

-1. The tensor owns the lifetime of the data memory.
+1. The tensor owns the data memory.
 2. The tensor aliases a pointer to the memory location.
 The lifetime of the data memory is delegated to a lambda passed to the tensor.
+3. For externally-owned data pointers, the lambda can be a no-op.

 _Code Example: Memory lifetime allocated and owned by tensor_t_